jrudar/Triglav/paper/paper.md

 not be included in the analysis.
 The mitigation of this problem was the driving force behind the development of `Triglav`.
 Specifically, we believe that an approach capable of identifying all relevant predictive features using explainable artificial intelligence is needed as it would help ensure that the selected features reflect actual differences, and not the nuances the between different sets of training data.
+Finally, work such as this is needed since it allows for a generalized way to measure differentially abundant species or genes.
+By pursuing this line of investigation, differential abundance testing will no longer rely on the performance of a particular statistical model.
+Rather, it will be directly tied to the ability of a machine learning model to successfully classify a dataset.

 # Outline of the Triglav Algorithm